The German Imperative

 - Responding to Rudeness, Aggression or Generally Anti-Social Behavior

-Of course, there are also idiots in Germany, as in every country of this world.
-So, just use the imperative to express that you don’t agree with the rude behavior or just to tell someone to go away.
+Of course, there are also idiots in Germany, like in every country of this world.
+So, just use the imperative to express that you don’t agree with the rude behavior or just tell someone to go away.
 “Hau ab!”
 (Go away!) would be a good example for that.

 Now, as we have talked about the context is which you can use the German imperative, let’s go the most important parts of this article and look at its definition and usage.